MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/pythonscripting.md

 * Python can be used to access, create and process networks, modules, fields and panels.
 * You can use Python via different scripting consoles.
-* You can also define module costume module interactions by referencing to Python functions from the *.script* file
+* You can also define custom module interactions by referencing to Python functions from the *\*.script* file